 What To See and Do

 If you only have one week:

-- Get in touch with Glenn at the Coiba Dive Center and book a three day dive trip in Coiba National Park.
+- Get in touch with Glenn at the Coiba Dive Center and book a three-day dive trip in Coiba National Park.
 You will be amazed at the abundant life teeming in the waters, and then you have an uninhabited island to relax between dives and overnight.
-If you have time book a fourth day to tour the island and the old prison.
+If you have time book the fourth day to tour the island and the old prison.
 This is a great option for busy people as they take care of everything for you.
 From the moment you leave on the boat to Coiba until you come back to Santa Catalina everything is taken care of for you.

 - If you fly into Panama City set aside a half day to go see the Miraflores Locks of the Panama Canal.
-Get there early in the morning for the best chance at seeing massive ships raised through the locks.
+Get there early in the morning for the best chance of seeing massive ships raised through the locks.
 It was worth the $15 entrance fee which includes a documentary film and a museum.